-Onondaga Lake is experiencing a remarkable recovery – due in large part to the investments in green and gray infrastructure as well as upgrades to the state-of-the-art Metropolitan Wastewater Treatment Facility (Metro).
-The ecosystem is thriving with the improved water quality of the lake and its tributaries, including diverse and abundant fish populations.
-Onondaga Lake has a rich history and also a promising future as it has once again become an asset to our community.
+Onondaga Lake is experiencing a remarkable recovery – due in large part to the investments in green/gray infrastructure and upgrades to the County’s state-of-the-art Metropolitan Wastewater Treatment Facility (Metro).

-Today’s celebration is the culmination of decades of hard work and commitment.
-As we look to the future, we recognize the impact a clean Onondaga Lake can have on this region, and we are committed to preserving this great natural resource for future generations!
+The health of Onondaga Lake is directly related to the County’s Save the Rain program!
+Today’s celebration of the Lake is the culmination of decades of hard work and commitment.
+We have reached a watershed moment!
+As we look to the future, we recognize the positive impact that a clean Onondaga Lake can have on this region, and we are committed to preserving this natural resource for future generations.

 Onondaga Lake is undergoing a remarkable recovery!
 Water quality has greatly improving and the fish communities are thriving.